william-vanschaik/headsetcontrol-notificationd/README.md

 **Simon Ingelsson rewrote this daemon in pure bash:**
 https://gitlab.com/devnore/headsetcontrol-notificationd

+This bash implementation is also very good I probably didn't need to be a goof and redo it in Python.

 ### "Design"
-headsetcontrol-notificationd was hacked together in PHP and polls the headsetcontrol executable at a configurable interval.
+headsetcontrol-notificationd was hacked together in Python and polls the headsetcontrol executable at a configurable interval.
 This isn't an elegant solution at all, but it works (pretty well).

 ### Requirements
-php-cli, HeadsetControl and notify-send
+Python3, HeadsetControl and notify-send

-on Arch: `headsetcontrol` (AUR), `php` (extra) and `libnotify` (extra)

 You will also need a notification daemon if you are not using a desktop environment.